daizutabi/mkapi/README.md

 [![Coverage Status][codecov-image]][codecov-link]
 [![Python Version][python-v-image]][python-v-link]

-MkAPI is a plugin for [MkDocs](https://www.mkdocs.org/) to generate a API documentation for your Python project.
+MkAPI is a plugin for [MkDocs](https://www.mkdocs.org/) to generate API documentation for your Python project.

 MkAPI supports two styles of docstrings: